WHAT'S IN A NAME?

 A Two-Day Celebration to Name the Marlene Meyerson JCC Manhattan

 Join us on Friday, February 2 and Saturday, February 3 as the JCC springs into the future as the Marlene Meyerson JCC Manhattan.
-Featuring complimentary food and drink, art projects and installations, and plenty of giveaways, it’ll be two days of fun and festivities for all.
+Featuring complimentary food and drink, art projects, and plenty of giveaways, it’ll be two days of fun and festivities for all.

 "The crown of a good name is superior to them all." -- Pirkei Avot